Horse Riding & Rhino Conservation

 What makes this project ethical?

-Private conservancies, such as Imire, play a vital role in protecting and propagating endangered species.
+Private conservancies such as Imire, play a vital role in protecting and propagating endangered species.
 The human-wildlife conflict is possibly the greatest issue currently faced by conservationists.
 Through volunteering at Imire, you are directly participating in not only the protection of threatened wildlife, but also contributing to a conservation success story – where communities and conservancies peacefully and beneficially co-exist.

-The volunteer programme forms a critical part of Imire’s mission to connect responsible travellers, wildlife programmes and community projects, to create a sustainable, long term, collaborative conservation strategy.
+The horse riding volunteer programme forms a critical part of Imire’s mission to connect responsible travellers, wildlife programmes and community projects, to create a sustainable, long term, collaborative conservation strategy.
 Wildlife volunteers at Imire have a significant impact on Imire’s conservation efforts in Zimbabwe.

 Imire: Rhino & Wildlife Conservation is a 10,000 hectare privately owned rhino conservancy in the Mashonaland East district of Zimbabwe, approximately 130km east of Harare.
 The conservancy is dedicated to the welfare of all wildlife, with a particular focus on the protection and breeding of white rhino, and the critically endangered black rhino.